This post is also available in:

 Tip 7 – Good food and drinks on the island

-What restaurants to visit on Isla Holbox?
+Which restaurants to try on Isla Holbox?

 Luuma (Google Maps location) is high on the list of many people, and in my experience, it is best to go there with someone.
 I come in for a bite to eat on my own in the evening and am kind of tucked away in a corner and ignored.
 I like it better at Básico (Google Maps location): the service is attentive, and they serve a fantastic breakfast.
 The evening meal is also really delicious.
 It’s just a bit more expensive than most restaurants, but sometimes you have to spoil yourself, don’t you?